 5. GED Transcripts and Certificates

 To request your Illinois High School Equivalency Certificate and/or Official GED Transcript, you must contact the ROE #33 when you completed GED testing.
-(The fee to obtain a certificate is $10 and it is $6 for an official transcript.)
-If you have not yet taken the high school level Constitution Test, contact the ROE #33 for more information on where you can register to do so.
-Phone: 309-734-6822 Email: email@example.com or firstname.lastname@example.org
+(The fee to obtain a certificate is $10 and it is $10 for an official transcript.
+Do not send cash in the mail) If you have not yet taken the high school level Constitution Test, contact the ROE #33 for more information on where you can register to do so.
+Phone: 309-734-6822 Email: firstname.lastname@example.org or email@example.com

 6. Constitution Tests

 In order to earn an Illinois High School Equivalency Certificate, you must take and pass the Constitution test as required by Illinois Compiled Statutes - School Code (105 ILCS 5/27-3) in addition to passing the four parts of the GED test.
 There is no fee to take the Constitution Test and it may be taken at any time.
 Contact the ROE #33 at 309-734-6822 or email firstname.lastname@example.org email@example.com